 Designations are an important resource in TFI’s prosecution of the war on financial terror.
 With them, TFI is able to freeze the assets of individuals and groups who seek out to commit terrorist acts, as well as those entities who attempt to support them.
 When examining individuals or organizations for potential designation, the United States works in conjunction with authorities from several other nations, and with international organizations, such as the European Union and the United Nations.

 One of the primary designation tools available to TFI is Executive Order 13224 (E.O.
 13224), which was signed by the president on September 23, 2001.
 Under E.O.
-13224, individuals and entities can be designated if they meet one of five sets of criteria, summarized below:
+13224, individuals and entities can be designated as a Specially Designated National if they meet one of five sets of criteria, summarized below:

 - foreign individuals or entities listed in the Annex to E.O.
 13224 (E.O.
 13224, 1(a));